awsdocs/aws-cdk-guide/doc_source/work-with-cdk-javascript.md

 }
 ```

-JavaScript does not have an interface feature, so once you've removed the type annotations, delete the interface declarations as well\.
+JavaScript does not have an interface feature, so once you've removed the type annotations, delete the interface declarations entirely\.

+When a function or method returns a general\-purpose type \(such as `object`\), but you want to treat that value as a more specific child type to access properties or methods that are not part of the more general type's interface, TypeScript lets you *cast* the value using `as` followed by a type or interface name\.
+JavaScript doesn't support \(or need\) this, so simply remove `as` and the following identifier\.
+A less\-common cast syntax is to use a type name in brackets, `<LikeThis>`; these casts, too, must be removed\.

 Finally, TypeScript supports the access modifiers `public`, `protected`, and `private` for members of classes\.
 All class members in JavaScript are public\.
 Simply remove these modifiers wherever you see them\.

-Knowing how to identify and remove these three TypeScript features goes a long way toward adapting short TypeScript snippets to JavaScript\.
-But it may be impractical to convert longer TypeScript examples in this fashion, since they are more likely to use TypeScript features you're not familiar with\.
+Knowing how to identify and remove these TypeScript features goes a long way toward adapting short TypeScript snippets to JavaScript\.
+But it may be impractical to convert longer TypeScript examples in this fashion, since they are more likely to use other TypeScript features\.
 For these situations, we recommend [Babel](https://babeljs.io/) with the [TypeScript plug\-in](https://babeljs.io/docs/en/babel-plugin-transform-typescript)\.
 Babel won't complain if code uses an undefined variable, for example, as `tsc` would\.
 If it is syntactically valid, then with few exceptions, Babel can translate it to JavaScript\.
-This makes Babel particularly valuable for converting snippets that may not be runnable in on their own\.
+This makes Babel particularly valuable for converting snippets that may not be runnable on their own\.

 ## Migrating to TypeScript<a name="javascript-to-typescript"></a>